Razacs/beyonnex-qa/README.md

 # beyonnex-qa
 This repository is providing solution of beyonnex challenge.
 This repository Automation Test cases with docker file using Cypress.

+**Test Strategy Document Solution.pdf** contains all the Automation approach, scope and Deliverablity.

 **Automation Test Scripts:**

 That contains automated test scripts for testing of GUI automation for a web application using Docker Node.js and npm.